Logo of the The Poor Swiss

 They have four different strategies available for their customers:

 These are good strategies.
-It would be slightly better if we could choose the bonds and real estate allocation.
+It would be slightly better to choose the bonds and real estate allocation.
 For instance, I prefer a proper 80/20 portfolio rather than an 80/8 plus some real estate.
 But I do not believe this will make a very significant difference.
-And the 98% stocks portfolio does not have a real estate allocation which is great.
+The 99% stock portfolio does not have a real estate allocation, which is excellent.

 When you open an account, they will ask you the usual questions to guess your risk capacity.
-With this information, they will propose you one of the four portfolios.
-But you can choose yourself if you disagree with their recommendations.
+With this information, they will propose one of the four portfolios.
+However, you can decide for yourself if you disagree with their recommendations.

-As an example, let’s look at the composition of the 98% stocks portfolio:
+As an example, we can look at the composition of the 98% stock portfolio:

 While it could be simpler, this portfolio is quite solid.
 The allocations make sense, and they are using relatively cheap ETFs.
 In total, the TER of this portfolio is about 0.12%, which is very reasonable.

-However, you may have seen that they force you into ESG ETFs.
+However, you may have noticed that they force you into ESG ETFs.
 ESG stands for Environmental, Social, and Governance.
 An ESG ETF is one of the ways to invest sustainably.
 They are not bad ETFs at all.
-If you want to invest sustainably, Findependent is great.
+If you want to invest sustainably, Findependent is excellent.

-Now, Findependent also lets you create a custom strategy, and there you can choose the ETFs you want.
+Fortunately, Findependent also lets you create a custom strategy, and you can select the ETFs you want there.
 More about that in the next section.

-Also, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss Stocks.
+Furthermore, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss stocks.
 This is too much home bias for most people, and I wish we could configure that.

 Interestingly, you will only have access to 5 ETFs if you have less than 2000 CHF in your account.
-In that case, you will not have emerging markets, japan, and medium-cap Swiss companies in your portfolio.
+In that case, you will not have emerging markets, such as Japanese and medium-cap Swiss companies, in your portfolio (in the most aggressive portfolio).

 Custom Portfolio

-To create your custom portfolio, you can choose about 30 ETFs.
-They have a nice choice with standard ETFs, ESG ETFs, and SRI ETFs.
+To create your custom portfolio, you can pick about 40 ETFs.
+They have an excellent choice with standard ETFs, ESG ETFs, and SRI ETFs.
 These ETFs are all European ETFs and are generally low-cost.

 It is important to note that custom portfolios are only available starting from 5000 CHF.
 Below that, you will have to use Findependent portfolios.